Mclmadden/NGC1333IRAS4/Week 4.md

 sp.specfit(fittype='gaussian', guesses=[5.5e-3,7,1], minpars=[0,0,0], maxpars=[1e-2,10,5])
 ```

-Fit all three peaks in `CH3OH_line8` in order to correct the standard deviations and find the widths for peaks 1 and 3, which are required for calculating the weighted means:
+Fit all three peaks in `CH3OH_line8` in order to correct the standard deviations and find the widths for the side peaks (P1 and P3), which are required for calculating the weighted means:

 ```python
 sp = psk.Spectrum('CH3OH_line8_B1.fits')